HDA-SELD: Hierarchical Cross-Modal Distillation with Multi-Level Data Augmentation for Low-Resource Audio-Visual Sound Event Localization and Detection: Introduction

-Considering the challenges associated with obtaining high-quality audio-visual data in real-world scenarios, we propose a novel CMKD method that simultaneously transfers informative patterns from both output responses and hidden layer representations to address low-resource AV SELD in this study.
+Considering the challenges associated with obtaining high-quality audio-visual data in real-world scenarios, we propose a novel hierarchical cross-modal distillation (HCMD) framework that simultaneously transfers informative patterns from both output responses and hidden layer representations to address low-resource AV SELD in this study.
 In comparison to audio-visual data collection, acquiring or simulating realistic audio-only data is relatively more feasible, enabling us to train a robust audio-only SELD model to serve as the teacher.
 The rich knowledge embedded in the audio model, which is trained on extensive audio data, is then transferred to an audio-visual student model that is trained on limited multi-modal data.
-Furthermore, the proposed multi-level data augmentation methods, mentioned above, are systematically applied across three components: (1) audio-only SELD training, (2) audio-visual SELD training, and (3) the cross-modal knowledge distillation process.
-We also investigate the transfer of knowledge from different layers of the teacher model (e.g., output logits and intermediate features) to guide the learning of the student model.
+Furthermore, we conduct a comprehensive investigation of multi-level data augmentation specifically for AV SELD tasks.
+To enhance the diversity of training samples, multi-granularity features from multiple network layers are dynamically mixed to synthesize new training data.
+Crucially, instead of mixing localization labels directly, we propose mixing the corresponding loss functions to better preserve spatial relationships for the source localization task.
+The proposed multi-level data augmentation is systematically applied across three components: (1) audio-only SELD training, (2) audio-visual SELD training, and (3) the HCMD process.